nhutter/lkf_tools/README.md

 ## Getting Started

 ### Installing python
-A good description how to install python is given in: https://github.com/koldunovn/python_for_geosciences
+A good description how to install python is given by N. Koldunov in: https://github.com/koldunovn/python_for_geosciences

 After installing a miniconda you need to install to additional packages with: